xianlinbox/daily_practise/aws-solution-architect/design-compute-capacity.md

 a fully managed service that makes it easy to run Kubernetes on AWS without needing to install and operate your own Kubernetes control plane.

-## Beanstalk

-a fully managed Platform-as-a-Service (PaaS) that simplifies the deployment, scaling, and management of applications Compare to ECS, Beanstalk is easier to use but may result in higher costs due to resource overprovisioning.

-- support: Node.js, Python, Java, .NET, PHP, Ruby, Go, and Docker

-Process:

-1. Code Deployment: upload code or image, then beanstalk will config all the infra needed, lik EC2, Load balancer
-2. Configuration: config environment variables, instance types, scaling parameters etc through beanstalk management console
-3. Manage environments: sets up the operating system, middleware, and runtime for your application.

-Features:

-- Environment Management: provide staging, and production env, and allow one click to deloy to different env. support blue/green deployment.
-- Auto scaling and integrated with ELB
-- health monitoring
-- Automatic Patching

-## Lightsail

-a simplified platform for deploying and managing virtual private servers (VPS) and applications

-- Pre-configured Instances -simplified ec2 with less config and predictable cost -less scability, small application

-## Outposts

-# orchestration

-## AWS StepFunction

-a fully managed serverless orchestration service that lets you coordinate and manage distributed applications or workflows using visual workflows.

-Components:

-- State Machine: A JSON-based definition of the workflow.
-- State: Task/Choice/Parallel/Map/Pass,Fail,Wait
-- Input/Output: Passes JSON data between states.

-Type:

-- Standard: for long-run work, running time up to 1 year.
-- Express: for short-live work, running time up to 5 minutes

-The workflow can be synchronous (wait for result) or asynchronous(don't wait for result)

 ## Fargate